-300 Carnegie Center, Suite 300

-(Address of principal executive offices)

-Princeton

-New Jersey

-(I.R.S.
-Employer

-Identification No.)

-(Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: None.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-(Note: The registrant is a voluntary filer and not subject to the filing requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Although not subject to these filing requirements, the registrant has filed all reports that would have been required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months had the registrant been subject to such requirements.)
-Yes 0 No 0

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes X No O

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+of meorporation of organization) 300 Carnegie Center, Suite 300 Princeton New Jersey 08540 (Address of principal executive offices) (Zip Code) (6 609) 608-1525 (Registrant's telepho one number, including area code) Se curities registered p ursuant to Section 12(b) of the Act: Title of each class Tra ding Symbol(s) Name of each exchange on which registered Class A Common Stock, par value \$0.01 CWEN.A New York Stock Exchange Class C Common Stock, par value \$0.01 CWEN New York Stock Exchange Indicate by check mark whether the registrant (1) h preceding 12 months (or for such shorter period that the r as filed all reports req egistrant was required uired to be filed by Section 1 to file such reports), and (2) h .3 or 15(d) of the Securities Exchange Act of 1934 during the as been subject to such filing requirements for the past 90 days. Ŷ es 🗵 No 🗆 Indicate by check mark whether the registrant has su (§232.405 of this chapter) during the preceding 12 month quired to be submitted pursuant to Rule 405 of Regulation S-T equired to submit such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company
+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting con npany 🗆

-Emerging growth company

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-O